 It is important to remember to change the batteries in all electrician-installed smoke detectors and other wireless safety devices every six months.
 The perfect time to do this is on Daylight Saving Begin and End weekends.
-This year Daylight Saving Time Ends on November 1, 2020.

 - Smoke detectors should be installed inside every sleeping room, outside each separate sleeping area, and on every level.
 Large homes may need extra smoke detectors.

 - They should also be connected so when one sounds, they all sound.

 - People who are hard-of-hearing or deaf can use special alarms, like strobe lights and bed shakers.